 Robert Blake moved from Swafield Hall to Wroxham House and did indeed add the name of Humfrey to his own and accepted the arms of Humfrey.

-Robert was on electoral role in Swafield until 1849, even he lived in Wroxham.
-Swafield Hall was almost empty for 8 years, but in 1857 the estate was finally sold to a new owner.
+Wroxham House was altered in 1848 and 1849.
+Robert remained on the electoral role in Swafield until 1849, even though he spent a lot of time in Wroxham.
+Swafield Hall was empty for almost 8 years, but in 1857 the estate was finally sold to a new owner.

 On the right: Stained glass window with the heraldic arms of Robert Blake Humfrey (left) and wife Charlotte Harvey (right) in the Church of St Mary, Wroxham, Norfolk

 Wroxham House, owned by Captain Robert Blake-Humfrey – a large Georgian mansion that used to be one of the most significant buildings in Wroxham.

 In C20 Wroxham House was the main residence of the Charles family.
 In 1950, when Col Stephen Flockton Charles died, the land had been sold, and in 1954 the house was demolished.
 By 25 March 1961 new houses were built with the show home at 65 Charles Close.